remix-run/react-router/decisions/0003-data-strategy.md

 ❌ Nope - this doesn't actually work!

-Remember above where we decided to pre-filter the matches?
+Remember above where we decided to _pre-filter_ the matches based on `shouldRevalidate`?
 That breaks any concept of middleware since even if we don't intend to load a route, we need to run middleware on all parents before the loader.
-So we _must_ expose at least the matches at or above that level in the tree - and more likely _all_ matches to `dataStrategy` if it's to be able to implement middleware.
+So we _must_ expose at least the `matches` at or above that level in the tree - and more likely _all_ matches to `dataStrategy` if it's to be able to implement middleware.

 And then, once we expose _multiple_ matches - we need to tell the user if they're supposed to actually run the handlers on those matches or only on a leaf/target match.